Carlos Fumo

 -

-Generative AI Career Essentials – Microsoft & LinkedIn.
+Career Essentials in Generative AI – Microsoft & LinkedIn.

 -

-User Research & Design – University of Minnesota.
+User Research and Design Graduate Certification – University of Minnesota.

 -

-Specialized Certifications: CalArts (UI Design), Google Analytics Academy, and Design Thinking from Istituto Europeo di Design.
+Specialized Professional Credentials: Visual Elements of UI Design (CalArts), Google Analytics Academy, and Design Thinking (Istituto Europeo di Design).

 Technical Toolkit